Miss Grand Venezuela

 Venezuela's representatives always got placement at Miss Grand International, except for 2020, however, during 2013 - 2021, all such representatives were appointed instead of organizing the Miss Grand national contest.
 The first edition of Miss Grand Venezuela was held in August 2022 in Caracas.

-The reigning Miss Grand Venezuela is Luiseth Materán of Miranda who was appointed to represent the country at Miss Grand International 2022 in Indonesia, where she was placed 3rd Runner Up finalists.
+The current Miss Grand Venezuela is Nariman Battikha of Monagas who was crowned on 30 August, 2025, at the Wynwood Park, Valencia, Venezuela.

 Background

 History

 Venezuela has been participating in the Miss Grand International since its establishment in 2013.
 Throughout 2013 – 2016, under the leadership of a Venezuelan marketing publicist Bruno Caldieron, either winners or runners-up of the "Señorita Deporte Venezuela" pageant were designated as Miss Grand Venezuela.
 Thenceforward, the license of Miss Grand Venezuela was respectively transferred to Miguel Segovia, Osmel Sousa, and George Wittles in 2017, 2019, and 2020.
 However, the country representatives during such periods were all appointed; no respective national pageant was held to elect the titleholders.
 Until 2021, the inaugural edition of Miss Grand Venezuela was expected to be held under the leadership of George Wittles but postponed to 2022 due to the COVID-19 pandemic, the country's representative was instead appointed.

 After the aforementioned urgent postponement, the inaugural edition of the national contest "Miss Grand Venezuela" finally took place in Caracas in July 2022, the winner of such becomes the first Miss Grand Venezuela titleholder to be elected through the Miss Grand national pageant.